Pain can be categorised by how long it lasts, what is causing it and where you can feel it. Treatment is different for each type of pain.

 Cause of pain

 Pain is often categorised by its cause, such as in these examples:

 - Nerve pain occurs when damage or changes to your nerves through disease or injury causes them to misfire and send pain signals to the brain.
 It can happen anywhere in your body, but nerve pain in your legs and feet is very common.
 Nerve pain can be very unpleasant and may impact your daily activities and sleep.
 Read more about nerve pain.

 - Cancer pain is usually as a result of the tumour.
 As the cancer grows or spreads, it can cause pain by pressing on surrounding tissues, such as your nerves, bones, spinal cord or body organs.
 When a tumour spreads to your spine, and presses on your spinal cord, it can causes spinal cord compression, often resulting in back or neck pain.
 Everyday actions like coughing or sneezing can make it worse.
 Cancer pain can also be caused by some tests and treatments such as a biopsy, spinal tap or bone marrow test.
 Pain related to these tests will pass.
 Read more about cancer pain.

 - Phantom pain is pain that feels like it's coming from a body part that's no longer there.
 Unlike pain that is caused by injury directly to a limb, phantom pain is thought to be caused by mixed signals from your brain or spinal cord.
 Phantom pain is a real sensation that originates in your brain and spinal cord.
 For some people, phantom pain gets better over time without treatment.
 For others, managing phantom pain can be challenging.
 Read more about phantom pain.

-Pain can also be classified by its location – where are you feeling the pain such as muscle pain, joint pain, chest pain, stomach pain.
-Read more about where is my pain.
+Pain can also be classified by its location – where you are feeling the pain, such as muscle pain, joint pain, chest pain, stomach pain.
+Read more about where is your pain?.

 Preventing and managing discomfort at work Habit at Work, ACC, NZ